Snawoot/rabotaua-cv-updater/README.md

-workua-cv-updater
+rabotaua-cv-updater
 =============

-Python script to update your CV on https://work.ua/
+Python script to update your CV on https://rabota.ua/

 ## Requirements